Tags

 Too much liquid is the enemy of cherry pie, so make sure the cherries are well drained.
 Tart cherries that have been canned in juice can also be used–just ensure that you have a full 4 cups of cherries after the juices from the cherries have had time to drain.

-Once the cherries have thawed, measure the sugar and cornstarch into a medium saucepan, whisking well to combine.
+Once the cherries have thawed, measure the sugar, cornstarch, and salt into a medium saucepan, whisking well to combine.

 Mix some of the cherry juice from the thawed cherries with an equal amount of water.
 Pour the mixture into the pan, whisking until smooth.